 Another way to attract more Chinese students is by using Chinese video platforms.
 In 2014, there were already more than 450 million video viewers which accounted for more than 5 billion hours of videos watched per month.

-Also, According to Iresearch, in 2015, the Online Video market in China generated a revenue of 11.53 billion Yuan (31.9% increase compared to the previous year).
-The main platform in China is Youku, Iqiyi, Tencent and Sohu.
+Also, According to Iresearch, in 2015, the Online Video market in China generated revenue of 11.53 billion Yuan (31.9% increase compared to the previous year).
+The main platform in China is Youku, Iqiyi, Tencent, and Sohu.
 Australian schools/universities could film their current Chinese students, post a video and then let the “word of mouth” happen by sharing the videos on several social media platforms.

 As you can see below it is a great idea to have a video testimonial in Chinese by Chinese students.
-Actually, this university did a “mistake” by posting their video on YouTube (which forbidden in China) but well the idea is there.
+Actually, this university did a “mistake” by posting their video on YouTube (which is forbidden in China) but well the idea is there.
 The video should be posted on one of the main Chinese video platforms to give Chinese parents/students the chance to see the video.

 Customer service: the last step but not least

 Last but not least, if an Australian school wants to attract even more Chinese students, it should act as a business and ensure that Chinese customers are satisfied at every touchpoint.